withastro/docs/src/pages/en/guides/cms/storyblok.md

 </article>
 ```

-The `blok` property is the data that we will receive from Storyblok.
-It will contain the values of the fields that we defined in the `blogPost` blok.
+The `blok` property contains the data that we will receive from Storyblok.
+It contains the values of the fields that we defined in the `blogPost` Blok in Storyblok.

 To render our content, the integration provides utility functions such as: